- Author Contributions to the Manuscript and CRediT Taxonomy

 Data Deposition and Data Sharing

-Works involving data analysis submitted for publication consideration must include a statement on the availability of data to outside parties.
+- Data Availability Statement: All manuscripts involving data analysis must include a clear statement regarding the availability of the data to external researchers.

 Standards of Reporting

-• A copy of the guideline with appropriate references to the manuscript, to be published as an appendix
+- Provide a copy of the guideline, with appropriate references linking it to the manuscript, to be published as an appendix.

 Citations

-At the time of submission of the work the authors warrant that all in text citations are accurate and appropriately cited.
-Citations should follow the format specified in the Author Instructions.
+At the time of submission, authors warrant that all in-text citations are accurate and appropriately referenced.
+Citations must follow the format specified in the Author Instructions.

-Any material that is not the original work of the authors such as figures, illustrations, or quoted text must have appropriate copyright permissions from the copyright holder for reproduction in the Journal under a Creative Commons 4.0 Attribution License.
+Any material that is not the original work of the authors, such as figures, illustrations, or quoted text, must have the necessary copyright permissions from the rights holder for reproduction in the Journal under the CC 4.0 license.
+Authors are responsible for securing these permissions prior to submission.

 Images and Figures

-Images and figures included in the work must be accurate and not mislead the reader.
+All images and figures included in a manuscript must be accurate and must not mislead the reader.

-Figures should use appropriate scales and labels.
-The Journal reserves the right to request the data required to reproduce figures for the purposes of publication and type setting.
+- Data Verification: The Journal reserves the right to request underlying data needed to reproduce figures for purposes of publication, typesetting, or verification.

 Images of Persons